hey-its-d2t2/Futureintern_JD_3/README.md

 ## Project Description

 Tic-Tac-Toe is a classic game implemented using Java Spring Boot for the backend and Thymeleaf, HTML, and CSS for the frontend.
+This is a part of my internship **Task 5** for my **Future Intern** internship.
 The application allows users to play Tic-Tac-Toe against either another player or a computer.
 It includes functionalities such as making moves, checking for a winner, and restarting the game.

 ## Features ✨